Timothy P. Glynn

 Note, The Role of Race in Adoption Proceedings: A Constitutional Critique of the Minnesota Preference Statute, 77 Minn.
 L. Rev. 925 (1993)

-Employment Law: Private Ordering and Its Limitations, Aspen Publishers (2007) (with Charles Sullivan and Rachel S. Arnow-Richman)
+Employment Law: Private Ordering and Its Limitations, 2nd ed., Aspen Publishers (2011) (with Charles Sullivan and Rachel S. Arnow-Richman)

 White on New York Corporations, Vols.
 3-5, (2005) (Editor, Matthew Bender 13th and 14th eds.)